Aerobic exercise: Versus anaerobic exercise

 Aerobic exercise and fitness can be contrasted with anaerobic exercise, of which strength training and short-distance running are the most salient examples.
 The two types of exercise differ by the duration and intensity of muscular contractions involved, as well as by how energy is generated within the muscle.
+Common kettlebell exercises combine aerobic and anaerobic aspects.
+Allowing 24 hours of recovery between aerobic and strength exercise leads to greater fitness.

 New research on the endocrine functions of contracting muscles has shown that both aerobic and anaerobic exercise promote the secretion of myokines, with attendant benefits including growth of new tissue, tissue repair, and various anti-inflammatory functions, which in turn reduce the risk of developing various inflammatory diseases.
 Myokine secretion in turn is dependent on the amount of muscle contracted, and the duration and intensity of contraction.
 As such, both types of exercise produce endocrine benefits.

 In almost all conditions, anaerobic exercise is accompanied by aerobic (in the presence of oxygen) exercises because the less efficient anaerobic metabolism must supplement the aerobic system due to energy demands that exceed the aerobic system's capacity.
 During anaerobic exercise, the body must generate energy through other processes than aerobic metabolism, including glycolysis paired with lactic acid fermentation, and the phosphocreatine system to generate energy in the form of ATP.
-Common kettlebell exercises combine aerobic and anaerobic aspects.
-Allowing 24 hours of recovery between aerobic and strength exercise leads to greater fitness.

 Fuel usage

 Depending on the intensity of exercise, the body preferentially utilizes certain fuel forms to meet energy demands.
 The two main fuel sources for aerobic exercise in the body include fat (in the form of adipose tissue) and glycogen.
+Amino acids can also be used as a fuel source during aerobic exercise, however in moderate proportions (around 3% of the total energy expenditure during exercise).
 At lower intensity aerobic exercise, the body preferentially uses fat as its main fuel source for cellular respiration, however as intensity increases the body preferentially uses glycogen stored in the muscles and liver or other carbohydrates, as it is a quicker source of energy.
-Aerobic exercise is not a very efficient way to burn fat in comparison to other forms of exercise, as in order to preferentially burn fat one should exercise at lower intensities, which decreases the overall amount of calories burned per unit of time.
+Aerobic exercise at low or moderate intensity is not a very efficient way to lose fat in comparison to high intensity aerobic exercise.
+Lipolysis (hydrolysis of triglyceride into fatty acids), not fat burning (conversion of fatty acid to carbon dioxide), explains the intensity-dependent fat mass reduction.
+It has been shown that fatty acid is consumed for wound healing, where moderate intensity exercise does not produce significant damage like high intensity exercise.
+The size of adipose tissue is determined by the magnitude of nutrient competition from muscle and lungs for cell regeneration and energy replenishment after exercise.

-Health benefits
+Health effects

-Among the recognized health benefits of doing regular aerobic exercise are:
+Among the possible health benefits of regular aerobic exercise are: